REBT

 if we are to get on in life with minimal upset and discomfort, we would better accept this reality and

-3. Use of psychological homework.
+then unanxiously work hard to become a little less fallible.3.
+Use of psychological homework.
 REBT agrees with most Freudian, neo-Freudian, Adlerian,

 and Jungian schools that acquiring insight, especially so-called emotional insight, into the source of